Will you be opening a salon in 2020?

 Before signing the lease, have a general contractor inspect and give you a bid on the build-out.

-You should know precisely what it will cost you to get the building space ready to open before committing to a long lease.
+You should know what it will cost you to get the building space ready to open before committing to a long lease.

 While looking and choosing a location, make sure it has good traffic flow and visibility.